SimpleLegal/react-fetch-flow/README.md

 4. How does browser navigation interact with data fetching?

-5. How can I have a consistent, intuitive experience for the user?
+5. How can I have a consistent, intuitive experience for the user when navigating my application?

 Redux Fetch Flow is a Middleware, Higher Order Component (HOC), and simple Reducer that takes care or setting loading states, client side routing behavior (as it relates to loading), and data fetching.